You are here

 A: The HESI exam may be taken one (1) time during the testing period of January 1–June 30, and one (1) time during the testing period of July 1–December 31, for a maximum of twice per calendar year (no exceptions).

-If an applicant does not make the minimum required passing score (or higher), the applicant will need to wait until the next testing period to retake the exam.
+If an applicant does not make the minimum required passing score (or higher), the applicant will need to wait until the next testing period to retake the exam (no exceptions).

 Q: How long is the PN program?